Cannabis goes into its flowering stage when certain levels of uninterrupted darkness are given to the plant.

 When you are ready for the flowering phase you should give your plants about 10-12 hours of darkness, this will cause them to change from their vegetative stage and begin the flowering process.

 On average the flowering period will last about 7-9 weeks but some sativa strains could take longer.
 Make sure to research your specific strains flowering time before you start your own grow.

-To ensure that your cannabis plant fulfills its maximum potential during its flowering period you need to make sure that your external factors such as the light you use, or the specific color spectrum you choose, are perfect for your plant.
-For more information on how a specific color spectrum affects your plant during flowering then click here.
+To ensure that your cannabis plant fulfils its maximum potential during its flowering period you need to make sure that your external factors such as the light you use, or the specific color spectrum you choose, are perfect for your plant.
+For more information on how a specific colour spectrum affects your plant during flowering then click here.

 It is also important that you provided your cannabis plant with all the nutrients it required while in its vegetative stage, this will ensure your plant grows to its maximum size before flowering to ensure the highest yield possible.